Perudo Blog

 AI

-(06-06-25) With some clever tricks, I've found one equilibrium (with many dominated strategies) for the 2 die vs 2 die game!
+(07-18-25) With some clever tricks, I've found a nash equilibria for the 2 die vs 2 die game!
 The 2v2 player one payoff is -0.0168.
 In the 2v1 game, the player one payoff is 0.2748.
 In the 1v2 game, the payoff is -0.2716.
-The latter two results agree with other online computations, but as far as I know I am the only one to have solved the 2v2 game.
-My goal is to solve the 3 die vs 3 die game, but many more optimizations will need to be made.
-Then, I'll use these optimizations in the ones wild variant, and finally face off against dudo.ai (which only plays this variant.)
+The latter two results agree with other online computations, but I am the only one to have ever solved the 2v2 game!

 (06-05-25) Heads up, one die each.
 You roll a 4.
 Your opponent calls 2 3s.
 What is your best response?